-The following pathogens may be determined by PCR technique: Chlamydia trachomatis, Neisseria gonorrhoeae, Trichomonas vaginalis, Ureaplasma parvum, Ureaplasma urealyticum, Mycoplasma hominis, Mycoplasma genitalium, Herpes simplex I, Herpes simplex II, Treponema pallidum, Chlamydia trachomatis, Haemophilus ducreyi, Cytomegalovirus and Varicela zoster virus.
+The following pathogens may be determined by PCR technique (urethral/vaginal or urine sampling): Chlamydia trachomatis, Neisseria gonorrhoeae, Trichomonas vaginalis, Ureaplasma parvum, Ureaplasma urealyticum, Mycoplasma hominis, Mycoplasma genitalium, Herpes simplex I, Herpes simplex II, Treponema pallidum, Chlamydia trachomatis, Haemophilus ducreyi, Cytomegalovirus and Varicela zoster virus.

 Sexually Transmitted Infections (STIs) are usually transmitted through sexual contact.
 The organisms (bacteria, viruses, or parasites) that cause STIs can be transmitted from one person to another through blood, semen, or vaginal or other body fluids.

 Sometimes these infections can be transmitted in a non-sexual way, such as from mother to child during pregnancy or childbirth, or through shared blood transfusions or needles.